Volunteering

 The Church is one family, and we are all invited to play an active role in the life and work of the Church!

-Ordinarily, there are many different ways you can contribute to the life of the Church and its parish, here at St Marie’s, such as:
+There are many different ways you can contribute to the life of the Church and its parish, here at St Marie’s.
+Here are some of the ways you can consider volunteering:

 Find Out More About Becoming a Reader